Super Rugby final to release last-minute 'once-in-a-lifetime' tickets

 Meanwhile, local hospitality businesses, especially those in the restaurant-rich Kingsland and Dominion Rd areas, are eagerly anticipating the flood of rugby supporters pre and post-game.

-Owner of the Kingslander bar Steve Gillett said he expected the business to be filled with hungry and thirsty patrons.
+Kingslander owner Steve Gillett said he expected his bar to be filled with hungry and thirsty patrons.

-"We will do almost three times what we normally do on a Saturday night because of that event, it's like we are catching up on two extra days," he said.
+"We will do almost three times what we normally do on a Saturday night because of that event, it's like we are catching up on two extra days."

 Gillett and his staff are anticipating "getting some quite vivid Blues supporters, there is always a bit of banter" with the Auckland-Canterbury rivalry.